zakmorrison1993/RoboticARM_RPi/README.md

 This all goes to an RPi 3B however, as mentioned before, the Amps are too high for that and according to documentation fits an RPi 4 better.
 However, it is possible to reduce the amp for different RPi devices.
 The diode connecting it to power is to reduce voltage to 5V for the RPi

+Also, transistors in the H bridge are hooked to the RPI in a way that doesn't make sense. the opposing transistors to the direction of current are active, and this shouldn't be happening.
+For example, GPIO will have to be high for both outputs, Q1/Q3 and Q2/Q4 when is should be Q1/Q4 or Q2/Q3.

 APPEDNIX B: Second Hand Build - To be Completed :